Using Libraries from Partially Trusted Code

 There is no programmatic way for partially trusted code to call a library that does not have the AllowPartiallyTrustedCallersAttribute attribute.
-If an application does not receive full trust by default, an administrator must choose to modify security policy and grant the application full trust before it can call such a library.

 Libraries that are private to a specific application do not require a strong name or the AllowPartiallyTrustedCallersAttribute attribute and cannot be referenced by potentially malicious code outside the application.
-Such code is protected against intentional or unintentional misuse by partially trusted mobile code without the developer or administrator having to do anything extra.
+Such code is protected against intentional or unintentional misuse by partially trusted mobile code without the developer having to do anything extra.

 You should consider explicitly enabling use by partially trusted code for the following types of code:

 Code that has been diligently tested for security vulnerabilities and is in compliance with the guidelines described in Secure Coding Guidelines.